cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/_index.md

 layout: single
 ---

-# About Cloudflare Firewall Rules
+{{<deprecated>}} About Cloudflare Firewall Rules {{</deprecated>}}

-**Cloudflare Firewall Rules** is a flexible and intuitive framework for filtering HTTP requests.
+Cloudflare Firewall Rules is a flexible and intuitive framework for filtering HTTP requests.
 It gives you fine-grained control over which requests reach your applications, proactively inspecting incoming site traffic and automatically responding to threats.

 {{<render file="_deprecation-notice.md">}}